evhub/coconut/DOCS.md

 30
 ```

+Compilation always uses the same parameters as in the [Coconut Jupyter kernel](#kernel).

 Note that the way that Coconut integrates with `xonsh`, `@(<code>)` syntax and the `execx` command will only work with Python code, not Coconut code.
 Additionally, Coconut will only compile individual commands—Coconut will not touch the `.xonshrc` or any other `.xsh` files.

 ## Operators